zoharsan/RetailAnalytics/README.md

 * [Download](http://hortonworks.com/downloads/#sandbox) the HDP Sandbox 2.4 or higher.
 * [Learning the ropes of the Hortonworks Sandbox](http://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/) is a great resource to get started.
 * This demo runs as admin, and will require setting-up the admin credentials using the previous link.
 * Upload the [Online Retail dataset](https://github.com/zoharsan/RetailAnalytics/blob/master/OnlineRetail.txt.zip) after unzipping to HDFS on the sandbox at the location **/user/admin/retail**.
 You will have to create both **/user/admin** and **/user/admin/retail** subdirectories using the HDFS Ambari view.
-These are the path used in the different pig, hive, and spark scripts.
+These paths are used in the different pig, hive, and spark scripts.
 You can customize these locations.